seanzhangkx8/ConvoKit/docs/source/deli.rst

 Contact
 ^^^^^^^

-Questions regarding the DeliData corpus should be directed to Georgi Karadzhov (georgi.karadzhov@sheffield.ac.uk).
+Questions regarding the DeliData corpus should be directed to Georgi Karadzhov (georgi.karadzhov@cl.cam.ac.uk).

 Files
 ^^^^^^^